hello/user-guide/content/alarm/alarms-two-people.md

 You can set as many alarms as you like, with two restrictions:

-- Currently only one Smart Alarm, per person, per day
+- You can currently only set one Smart Alarm, per person, per day.

-- If you use Sense with a partner, you can’t both have an Alarm set for the exact same time (either Smart or Regular)
+- If you use Sense with a partner, you can’t both have an Alarm set for the exact same time (either Smart or Regular).